 Why visit Klein Matterhorn

 If the weather permits, the entire Pennine Alps, together with Mont Blanc (4,810 masl) in France and the Gran Paradiso (4,061 masl) in Italy, will all be within your sight.
-Most importantly, Klein Matterhorn is also the place you can quickly go to see the south face of Matterhorn.
-It’s something most unique among all the scenic spots in Zermatt.
+Most importantly, Klein Matterhorn is also where you can quickly go to see the south face of Matterhorn.
+It’s something unique among all the scenic spots in Zermatt.

 Other experiences await you in Klein Matterhorn, too, not only the scenic views.
 You can go inside the mountain, try Glacier Paradise, or even watch a film in a Cinema Lounge.